dazzlepansy/squeeze/readme.md

-# Tastic
+# Squeeze

-A static site generator in Prolog (mostly).
+A static site generator that can put the toothpaste back in the tube.

 ## What is this?

 A few months ago I lost the source files I used to generate my static website.
 Fortunately there was no irreparable data loss because I still had the generated site up on my server.
-The problem was now I needed to write a script that would extract all the articles into source files again, and then reconfigure the site generator.
+The problem was now I needed to write a script that would extract all the articles into source files again, and then I'd have to reconfigure the site generator.
 Then I went, "Oh.
 This is a Prolog problem."
-I figured if I could write a Prolog program that described my HTML template then I could use the same code both to un-generate and re-generate the website, because a Prolog program is basically a set of rules and the logic can be run in either direction.
 (But then I love Prolog so every problem is a Prolog problem but I don't care.
 Fight me.)
+A Prolog problem is basically a set of rules and the logic can be run in either direction.
+I figured if I could write a Prolog program that described my HTML template then I could use the same code both to un-generate and re-generate the website.

 So the skinny is I wound up writing my own static website generator in Prolog.
 Well, the main components are in Prolog.
 I also wrote a bash script to make use of a bunch of common \*nix utilities (find, sed, grep, etc.) and to pipe output to some third-party programs where I needed them (Smartypants, and it's still TBD but possibly Pandoc in the future).
 Weirdest bit was that I just couldn't find anything decent to generate RSS feeds.
 I considered dropping the RSS all together, but I've spent enough time haranguing people for not supporting interoperable standards that I didn't want to be a hypocrite.
 I wound up writing my own RSS generator too, also in Prolog.